DevAnuragGarg/Currency-Exchange/README.md

 # Currency-Exchange Service
 Currency exchange is Java based web application using latest version of spring boot, jpa, hibernate, mysql.
-Main aim of this web service is to convert provided amount of the world popular currencies into indian rupees.
-Majorly 5 currencies are being converted into INR.
+Main aim of this web service is to convert provided amount in the API from the world popular currencies into indian rupee.
+Majorly 5 currencies are being converted into INR, in this project.
+We will insert the conversion value from these currencies to INR into the database and when we hit the currency-exchange api with the amount, it will convert that amount of currency into INR.
+Ex. for amount entered 1, all the corresponding currency values are converted into INR.
 1) ***USD***: American dollar => 1USD = ₹82
 2) ***EUR***: Euro=> 1 EUR = ₹89
 3) ***AUD***: Australian dollar => 1 AUD = ₹55